Mayday (Taiwanese band): 2003–2013: Return to the music scene and further albums

-Mayday was nominated for 7 awards at the 23rd Golden Melody Awards, taking away 6 awards including Best Band, Best Mandarin Album, Best Arranger, Best Composer, Best Album Producer and Song of the Year.
-The album broke 300,000 sales in a year.

-From then to 29 March 2014, they played a total of 82 concerts as part of their NOW-HERE world tour, including two consecutive concerts in the Beijing Bird’s Nest（北京鳥巢）in 2012 which attracted 200,000 fans, becoming the first chinese band to perform at the Beijing National Stadium.

-On 3 March 2012, they held their Just Love It!
-I won’t let you be alone charity concert to raise funds for the underprivileged.

-2013: Release of 3D film Noah’s Ark and debut in Japan

-Mayday earned another award for Best Music Video at the 24th Golden Melody Awards for the song Cheers（乾杯）in their 8th album Second Round (第二人生）.
+Mayday earned another award for Best Music Video at the 24th Golden Melody Awards for the song Cheers (乾杯) in their 8th album Second Round (第二人生).
 In July 2013, they held 6 charity concerts, donating a total of NT27 million to charity.
 As part of their NOW-HERE world tour, they performed at the Los Angeles Memorial Sports Arena on 2 February and held 8 consecutive concerts at the Hong Kong Coliseum in May.
 On 17 August 2013, Mayday returned to the Beijing Bird’s Nest.

-In 2013, Japanese band flumpool officially debuted in Taiwan.
-Ashin specially gave the band a chinese name, 凡人譜.
-Mayday and flumpool worked together on a Japanese theme song for the movie Oshin.
-This was an opportunity for Mayday to enter the Japanese music industry, as they then joined record label Amuse.
+Mayday also entered the Japanese music industry, as they then joined record label Amuse.
 On 13 November, Mayday officially released their first Japanese compilation.
 The band also held 2 concerts in Osaka and Tokyo at the start of 2014.

-On 18 September 2013, the band released their second 3D concert film, Mayday Nowhere（5月天諾亞方舟）.
+On 18 September 2013, the band released their second 3D concert film, Mayday Nowhere (5月天諾亞方舟).
 It was also the world’s first 4DX concert film.
-Mayday worked with a German team which had been in charge of the Olympics opening ceremony and FIFA World Cup to film with high-quality equipment such as the Spidercam.
-Post-production of the movie was done with TWR Entertainment, a Hollywood-level team.

-On 27 September 2013, Mayday officially entered Japan's music scene, appearing on Japanese music television program Music Station.
-On 1 and 2 October, the band was the guest for flumpool’s 5th anniversary concert at Nippon Budokan in Japan.

-In the same year, Mayday also went on an interview on BBC’s show, Impact.
-On 30 December, the band released their 3rd compilation, The Best of 1999-2013.
+On 30 December, the band released their 3rd compilation, The Best of 1999–2013.